The Dangers of Conscientious Culture With Barrington Martin II & Corey Kilpack | OAP #79

 That's what my family is for.

-You guys have families to work about of your own.
+You guys have families to work out of your own.

-Sure, it'll be nice if you all would chip in and help out, you know, with some of the bad decisions I made, but it's not your obligation.
+Sure, it would be nice if you all would chip in and help out, you know, with some of the bad decisions I've made, but it's not your obligation.

-Well, you know, there's unfortunate people, and we all need to chip in and we all need to help them out.
+So this, this new age thought process that everyone is finding virtual well, you know, there's unfortunate people we all need to chip in and we all need to help them out.

 Guys, that's not realistic.